shenwei356/brename/README.md

   -m, --key-miss-repl string      replacement for key with no corresponding value -k, --kv-file string            tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)
-  -l, --list                      only list paths that match pattern -p, --pattern string            search pattern (regular expression) -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
+  -l, --list                      only list paths that match pattern -a, --list-abs                  list absolute path, using along with -l/--list -p, --pattern string            search pattern (regular expression) -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}"